When it comes to investing in language interpretation and translation, “price” and “cost” are two very different things.

 Efficiency Savings and Volume Discounts

-If your organization has experienced mergers or acquisitions, you may be using several different providers within various departments or locations.
+If your organization has experienced mergers and/or acquisitions, you may be using several different providers within various departments or locations.
 That means managing multiple contracts and line items on the balance sheets.
 It also means that you are probably missing out on volume discounts a single LSP could provide.

 Likewise, organizations often find themselves using different LSPs for each aspect of language access, thus paying a premium for each service.
 For example, they might use one organization for interpretation and another for translation.
 Savings would likely be realized by bundling these services with a best-in-class LSP.